rust-stuco/lectures/week5/slides.md

 }
 ```

-We must allocate `arg` for its stack frame
+We must allocate `arg` for its stack frame!

 ---